delphix/dct-newrelic-integration/README.md

 It's assumed that you have a New Relic valid account and one or many [Delphix Engines registered in DCT Multicloud](https://docs.delphix.com/dctmc/connecting-a-delphix-engine).
 DCT Multicloud will extract data from the Delphix Engines and we will use [New Relic Telemetry SDK](https://docs.newrelic.com/docs/telemetry-data-platform/ingest-apis/telemetry-sdks-report-custom-telemetry-data/) to send that data to New Relic.
-For this project, we will use the [Python SDK](https://github.com/newrelic/newrelic-telemetry-sdk-python), however you can use any of the available SDKs in different languages, because you will be using DCT Multicloud Restful API.
+For this project, we will use the [Python SDK](https://github.com/newrelic/newrelic-telemetry-sdk-python), however you can use any of the available SDKs in different languages.

 ### Installing

-To push the data from Delphix DCT Multicloud to New Relic, we use the script dlpx_dct_to_nr.py.
+To push the data from Delphix DCT Multicloud to New Relic, we use the script ```dlpx_dct_to_nr.py```.
 To use this script we have to do some steps first:

 * Generate the [keys to connect to DCT Multicloud](https://docs.delphix.com/dctmc/authentication)